Skip to content

 What is the best season for a French Riviera wedding?

 Peak season runs May through October.
 May and early June deliver moderate temperatures (20-25°C), long daylight, and the lowest summer-rain probability.
-July and August run hottest (28-32°C) with sea breezes moderating coastal estates and inland Var running hotter; the late evening light to 21:30 favours late-afternoon ceremonies.
+July and August run hottest (28-32°C), with sea breezes easing the heat on the coast while the inland Var runs hotter, and long evening daylight favours late-afternoon ceremonies.
 September is the wine-harvest aesthetic at vineyard estates with cooler temperatures (22-28°C) and lower humidity.
 October offers warm-but-not-hot conditions and lower peak-season pricing on some estates.
 April and November shoulder seasons run cooler and bring higher rain risk; book later-spring or early-autumn for the most reliable weather.

 A note on editorial sourcing

 Every estate has been vetted by our editorial team.
 For broader inventory across southern France, see our south of France shortlist, inland Provence chateaux, and France-wide chateau guide.
-For format-specific shortlists relevant to Riviera planning: intimate venues in southern France for sub-100 guest formats; large-capacity venues across France for 300+ guest celebrations; outdoor destination venues for ceremony-led formats; exclusive-use estates for full-property buyout.
+For format-specific shortlists relevant to Riviera planning: intimate venues in southern France for sub-100 guest formats; large-capacity venues across France for 300+ guest celebrations; outdoor destination venues for ceremony-led formats; exclusive-use estates for full-property buyout; and beach and coastal venues in the South of France for seafront settings.

 Ready to shortlist your French Riviera wedding venue?